rtick/Software-Engineering/README.md

 # Software-Engineering
 Final Project for CSE40232

-To access site when on campus, go to http://fileservice:8080/login.html
+To access site when on campus, go to [Absolute README link](http://fileservice:8080/login.html)

 To access site when off campus, go to http://69.243.168.41:8080/login.html